 Q: What is the NCCP?

-A: The National Coaching Certification Program (NCCP) was launched in 1974 to give coaches the confidence to succeed.
-The program has constantly evolved over the years to stay at the forefront of delivering programs that respect the principles and science of Long-Term Athlete Development while also reflecting the changes within sports - from the science of training, to competition strategy and tactics, to the athletes themselves.
+A: The National Coaching Certification Program (NCCP) was launched in 1974 to empower coaches to succeed.
+The program has constantly evolved over the years to stay at the forefront of delivering programs that respect the principles and science of long-term athlete development while also reflecting the changes within sports – from the science of training, to competition strategy and tactics and to the athletes themselves.

 Q: I took NCCP courses while I was coaching another sport.
 Are these transferable to hockey?